 As you will see from the list of limestones at the foot of this page, we are able to offer the widest range of high quality French stone from every part of France.

 French limestone is often thought of as pale cream flagstones with honey coloured bands running through them.
 But there is actually a wide variety of different colours and characteristics.
-From the honey colours in Burgundy limestone which complements other natural materials such as oak, through to very dark Soignies which works beautifully as cabochons against the pale coloured Roche de Clermont, Massangis or Chamesson.
+From the honey colours in Burgundy limestone which complements other natural materials such as oak, through to the very dark Soignies which works beautifully as cabochons against the pale coloured Chauvigny or perhaps Massangis Clair.
 Even within one quarry, different levels or ‘benches’ produce different stones.
-For example, the Chamesson quarry produces stone which is light caramel in colour and full of fossil detail from one bench and from another, a very pale grey/cream stone with subtle grey lines of shells.
+For example, the Chamesson quarry currently produces stone from 5 benches, each of which have notably differing characteristics.

 French limestone flooring is widely regarded as the ultimate limestone for both internal and external use.
 It has been used in the greatest chateaux of the Loire as well as in ancient and contemporary buildings in the UK, Europe and beyond.
-There are many examples of French limestone in some of London’s greatest ancient and modern buildings.
+There are many examples of French limestone in some of London’s greatest buildings, both old and new.

 Limestone is quarried all over different regions of France.
 The best known is probably the Burgundy limestone, or Pierre de Bourgogne, which is characterised by the sandy bands.
 But even here, there are several dozen quarries each producing slightly different colours and characteristics.
 The image below gives an indication of how different the stones can be just from this relatively small region.

 There are large deposits of French limestone all over France.
-In the south west, there are stones that tend to be paler and more uniform in colour such as the little known Roche de Clermont, Luget and Avy.
+In the south west, there are stones that are paler and more uniform in colour such as the little known Roche de Clermont, Luget and Avy.
 The Avy is one of the more unusual stones in that it has white fossil shells with just the occasional brown or grey shell fossil.
-One exception in the south west, is the Limeyrat limestone which has a vast range of colours ranging from beige to brown and on to blue and grey.
+But in the south west, there are also some highly coloured stones such as the Limeyrat limestone.
+This has a vast range of colours ranging from beige to brown and on to blue and grey.

 Caen stone from Normandy has been known in the UK since the days of William the Conqueror.
 It was used in the building of Canterbury Cathedral, Westminster Abbey and parts of the Tower of London and was transported from near the Normandy town of Caen.
 William the Conqueror was reputed to have said that he didn’t want his castles to be built from the English stone!
 But it makes sense that he would have used stone quarried from land that he already owned.